Death toll in wildfires that hit southern Turkey rises to 4

 The mountainside fire in Marmaris briefly threatened holiday homes and hotels on Thursday while guests at a luxury hotel hotel in the Aegean beach resort of Guvercinlik, near the town of Bodrum, were evacuated in boats, reports said.

+Azerbaijan announced it would send 500 emergency response personnel, helicopters and other equipment to help Turkey, a close ally, battle the blazes.
+Erdogan said Azerbaijan would also provide an amphibious firefighting aircraft, in addition to planes sent from Russia and Ukraine.
+Neighboring Greece also offered help.

-Authorities on Thursday launched investigations into the fires and Fahrettin Altun, a top aide to President Recep Tayyip Erdogan, said “those responsible will have to account for the attacks against nature and forests.”
+Authorities on Thursday launched investigations into the fires.
+Fahrettin Altun, a top aide to Erdogan, said “those responsible will have to account for the attacks against nature and forests.”

 The mayor for Marmaris said he couldn’t rule out “sabotage” as a cause for the fire there.

+Erdogan said Friday the country’s Interior Ministry and intelligence services were “engaged in an intense effort” to shed light on the fires.

-Wildfires are common in Turkey’s Mediterranean and Aegean regions during the arid summer months, although some previous forest fires have been blamed on arson or outlawed Kurdish militants.
+Wildfires are common in Turkey’s Mediterranean and Aegean regions during the arid summer months, though some previous forest fires have been blamed on arson or outlawed Kurdish militants.

 In other provinces, authorities declared a ban on people entering forests in a bid to prevent more fires.